pepyakin/PetraVM/book/src/specification.md

 ## 1. Introduction

 This document specifies the architecture and behavior of the Petra Virtual Machine.
-Petra is a general-purpose virtual machine that is succinctly verifiable using the [Binius](https://www.binius.xyz/) proof system.
+Petra is a general-purpose virtual machine that is succinctly verifiable using the [Binius](https://www.binius.xyz/) proof system @@binius2023.
 The PetraVM execution model and instruction set are designed specifically for efficient proving with Binius.

 ### 1.1 Background